apheris/cz-github-jira-conventional/README.md

-# cz-github-jira-conventional
+# cz-psee

-**cz-github-jira-conventional** is a plugin for the [**commitizen tools**](https://github.com/commitizen-tools/commitizen), a toolset that helps you to create [**conventional commit messages**](https://www.conventionalcommits.org/en/v1.0.0/).
+**cz-psee** is a fork of cz-github-jira-conventional.
+It is a plugin for the [**commitizen tools**](https://github.com/commitizen-tools/commitizen), a toolset that helps you to create [**conventional commit messages**](https://www.conventionalcommits.org/en/v1.0.0/).
 Since the structure of conventional commits messages is standardized they are machine readable and allow commitizen to automaticially calculate and tag [**semantic version numbers**](https://semver.org/) as well as create **CHANGELOG.md** files for your releases.

 This plugin extends the commitizen tools by:
 - **require a Jira issue id** in the commit message
 - **create links to GitHub** commits in the CHANGELOG.md
 - **create links to Jira** issues in the CHANGELOG.md

-When you call commitizen `commit` you will be required you to enter the scope of your commit as a Jira issue id (or multiple issue ids, prefixed or without prefix, see config below).
+When you call commitizen `commit` you can enter the scope of your commit as a Jira issue id (or multiple issue ids, prefixed or without prefix, see config below).
 ```
 > cz commit
 ?
 Select the type of change you are committing fix: A bug fix.
 Correlates with PATCH in SemVer